Department of Biomedical Engineering

 552 Medical Device Design II (3).
 Device prototypes designed in the first course in series.
 Good manufacturing practices; process validation; FDA quality system regulations; design verification and validation; regulatory approval planning; and intellectual property protection.

 560 Medical Imaging: X-Ray, CT, and Nuclear Medicine Systems (3).
-Prerequisites, APPL 410, BIOS 550, and PHYS 128.
+Prerequisites, BIOS 550, BMME 410, and PHYS 128.
 Overview of medical imaging systems using ionizing radiation.
 Interaction of radiation with matter.
 Radiation production and detection.
 Radiography systems and applications.
 Tomography.
 PET and SPECT systems and applications.

 581 Microcontroller Applications II (3).
-Prerequisites, BMME 465, and APPL 480 or BMME 580.
+Prerequisites, BMME 465 and 580.
 Problems of interfacing computers with biomedical and systems are studied.
 Students collaborate to develop a new biomedical instrument.
 Projects have included process control, data acquisition, disk systems interfaces, and DMW interfaces between interconnected computers.